-“Putting people in the lead is good for your project, too.
+“Working with your community is good for your project, too.
 Involving people in the planning stages improves your chances of reaching your target audience.
 Being involved in the project’s development will also help to keep people engaged with your work.
 The impact will last, even if the activities you’re running come to an end.”

 There are lots of ways to get your community involved in your project.
 Chris recommends finding a way that works best for your project and the people you want to talk to.